Free Lease Default Letter Template (Notice of Rent Default)

 Once a default has been recorded on your credit report, it stays there for up to seven years.
 However, there are various things you can do to mitigate the negative impact:

-Repayment: if the breach is as a result of your failure in paying the rent or damages, try to rectify the situation by paying off what you owe as soon as possible.
+Repayment: if the breach is a result of your failure to pay the rent or damages, try to rectify the situation by paying off what you owe as soon as possible.
 Once paid, the default status will be changed to “satisfied” on your credit report, which will look better when presented to lenders.

 Explanation: you can ask the credit bureaus to add a note to your report when sending it out to the lenders explaining why you got into debt.